marcomorabito94-mm/staffing-conversion-rate-analysis/README.md

 **Methods:** Exploratory analysis, correlation analysis, z-score anomaly detection, OLS regression
 **Stack:** Python · pandas · numpy · seaborn · matplotlib · scikit-learn.

+> **Note on data** The dataset in `data/store_hourly_data.csv` is **synthetic**.
+It was generated to replicate the structure, distributions and statistical patterns of a real analysis conducted on retail store data — without exposing any proprietary or confidential information.

 ---